filecoin-project/dealbot/README.md

 See dealbot-example.toml for configuration parameters.
 Individual Dealbot nodes run with the daemon command:

 ```
-./dealbot --api [LOTUS_API_URL] controller --configpath config.toml
+./dealbot --api [LOTUS_API_URL] daemon --configpath config.toml
 ```

-The api parameter points to the Lotus api and can be specified as a url token pair or by specifying the lotus path either as a parameter or environment variable:
+The `--api` parameter points to the Lotus API and can be specified as a URL token pair.
+Alternatively you can specify `--lotus-path` either as a parameter or environment variable:

 ```
 --api [lotus_api_url]:[lotus_api_token]